carlosjhr64/neuronet/README.md

 or up to a full feed forward network that automatically scales the inputs and outputs.

-I chose a TaoYinYang'ed ScaledNetwork neuronet for the synopsis because it'll probably handle most anything you'd throw at it.
+I chose a TaoYinYang'ed ScaledNetwork neuronet for the synopsis because it will probably handle most anything with 3 or more input variables you'd throw at it.
 But there's a lot you can do to the data before throwing it at a neuronet.
 And you can build a neuronet specifically to solve a particular kind of problem.
 Properly transforming the data and choosing the right neuronet architecture